mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iv.md

 ***"How does each sense perceive its own objects?"***

 Visual films are straight-lined, while auditory films are scattered.
-Pleasant tastes are caused by smooth particles, while unpleasant wants are cased by rough particles that hurt the tongue.
-The reason why some things are palatable to some creatures but not to others, is due to the differing shape of their gullets.
+Pleasant tastes are caused by smooth particles, while unpleasant ones are caused by rough particles that hurt the tongue.
+The reason why some things are palatable to some creatures but not to others, is the differing shape of their gullets.

 ***"How are nostrils effected by smell?"***

-Smells come from within an object and is stronger when crushed or burned due to longer atoms.
+Smells come from within an object and are stronger when crushed or burned due to longer atoms.

 - As a fascinating side-note: Lucretius seems to take it for granted that the reader knows that lions hate roosters!